tawakuliKH/Diabetes-Prediction-Django-Web-App/README.md

 * You need to have Python3 installed.

 Import the following libraries:
-* import pandas as pd
+* import pandas
-* import matplotlib.pyplot as plt
+* import matplotlib
-* import seaborn as sns
+* import seaborn
-* from sklearn.model_selection import train_test_split
-* from sklearn.linear_model import LogisticRegression
-* from sklearn.metrics import accuracy_score
+* import sklearn

 ### Setup

 Clone this repository to your desired folder: